TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/Distributions/Index.rst

 (e.g. as required for government bodies in the European Union), you might want to try the Government Package.

 Just choose the Distribution you'd like to use and hit "Install".
-Clicking on

 .. note::
    The installation process of a Distribution can take a **long** time.
 On